 Prof Michael McDaniel, Wiradjuri Man

-On August 8th 2019 students and staff from the Family School Partnerships Bunurong Schools (FSPBS) cluster, including John Paul College, were commissioned by the Aboriginal Catholic Ministry to become FIRE Carrier leaders in a ceremony held at St Augustine’s Primary School.
+In 2020 students and staff from the Family School Partnerships Bunurong Schools (FSPBS) cluster, including John Paul College, were commissioned by the Aboriginal Catholic Ministry to become FIRE Carrier leaders in a ceremony held virtually.

 The FIRE Carrier Program, co-ordinated by The Aboriginal Catholic Ministry (ACM) staff members Vicki Clark ( Mutthi Mutthi/Wemba Wamba) and Sherry Balcombe promotes reconciliation in Victorian Schools.
 The ACM also support Aboriginal families who are making a choice for a Catholic education for their children through their Opening the Doors Foundation.
 FIRE Carrier leaders are required to develop a Reconciliation Covenant (a Reconciliation Action Plan) and are committed to promoting Reconciliation within and outside their school.
 Fire is at the heart of Aboriginal culture and stands for Friends Igniting Reconciliation through Education.